tapfortap/Unity/Readme.md

     - Leave all files selected and click `Import`

-    - Use the file menu to select `TapForTap.aar`, Android Studio should fill in both text fields.

 ## Step 2 - Add Your API Key to Your AndroidManifest.xml

 In your Assets find the file `AndroidManifest.xml` under `Assets/Plugins/Android` and look for the following meta tag: